creatis-myriad/creatis-myriad.github.io/collections/_posts/2023-03-22-Pseudo_label_domain_generalization.md

 * Code is available on [github](https://github.com/XMed-Lab/EPL_SemiDG)

 # Highlights
-* The goal of the paper is to obtain better quality pseudo labels when working with unlabelled images from an unknown image domain
+* The goal of the paper is to obtain better quality pseudo labels when working with unlabeled images from an unknown image domain
 * The contributions of the paper include a data augmentation scheme based on the Fourier Transform and a Confidence-Aware Cross Pseudo Supervision network

 # Introduction